T. E. Lawrence: Post-war years

-Lawrence returned to the United Kingdom a full colonel.
+Lawrence returned to the United Kingdom as a full colonel.
 Immediately after the war, he worked for the Foreign Office, attending the Paris Peace Conference between January and May as a member of Faisal's delegation.
 On 17 May 1919, a Handley Page Type O/400 taking Lawrence to Egypt crashed at the airport of Roma-Centocelle.
 The pilot and co-pilot were killed; Lawrence survived with a broken shoulder blade and two broken ribs.
 During his brief hospitalisation, he was visited by King Victor Emmanuel III of Italy.

 A map presented by Lawrence to the Eastern Committee of the War Cabinet in November 1918.

 In 1918, Lowell Thomas went to Jerusalem where he met Lawrence, "whose enigmatic figure in Arab uniform fired his imagination", in the words of author Rex Hall.
 Thomas and his cameraman Harry Chase shot a great deal of film and many photographs involving Lawrence.
 Thomas produced a stage presentation entitled With Allenby in Palestine which included a lecture, dancing, and music and depicted the Middle East as exotic, mysterious, sensuous, and violent.
 The show premiered in New York in March 1919.
 He was invited to take his show to England, and he agreed to do so provided that he was personally invited by the King and provided the use of either Drury Lane or Covent Garden.
 He opened at Covent Garden on 14 August 1919 and continued for hundreds of lectures, "attended by the highest in the land".

 Initially, Lawrence played only a supporting role in the show, as the main focus was on Allenby's campaigns; but then Thomas realised that it was the photos of Lawrence dressed as a Bedouin which had captured the public's imagination, so he had Lawrence photographed again in London in Arab dress.
 With the new photos, Thomas re-launched his show under the new title With Allenby in Palestine and Lawrence in Arabia in early 1920, which proved to be extremely popular.
 The new title elevated Lawrence from a supporting role to a co-star of the Near Eastern campaign and reflected a changed emphasis.
 Thomas' shows made the previously obscure Lawrence into a household name.
 Lawrence worked with Thomas on the creation of the presentation, answering many questions and posing for many photographs.
 After its success, however, he expressed regret about having been featured in it.